 With special opportunities in rural health care issues and subsistence lifestyles,

-This graduate nursing degree is specifically designed to be completed part time in six to eight semesters.
+This graduate nursing degree is specifically designed to be completed part time.
 You can also enroll in this graduate degree program full time.
 Different options mean you can complete your degree in two to three years, depending on what works best for you and your schedule.

 Top classes for nursing science graduate students

 - Advanced Pathophysiology